vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 The other approach to managing the group of devices is using each device’s keypair, but it would require each device updating these materia frequently, something that may not happens.

-[Updatable public-key encryption](https://eprint.iacr.org/2022/068) is a form of asymetric cryptography where any user can update any other user’s key pair by running an update algorithm with (high-entropy) private coins.
+[UPKE](https://eprint.iacr.org/2022/068) is a form of asymetric cryptography where any user can update any other user’s key pair by running an update algorithm with (high-entropy) private coins.
 Any sender can initiate a *key update* by sending a special update ciphertext.
 This ciphertext updates the receiver’s public key and also, once processed by the receiver, will update their secret key.